 Anonymisation = the method of processing personal data in order to irreversibly prevent identification.
 Organisations try and anonymise data to make it more secure and to help them comply with their data protection responsibilities.
 It is a complicated topic however – for example in 2014 the Article 28 Working Party issued a detailed Opinion (approx. 37 pages long) on anonymisation.

-Article 29 Working Party (sometimes known as WP29) = the predecessor of EDPB, was set up under the 1995 European Directive as an advisory body.
+Article 29 Working Party (sometimes known as WP29) = the (sort of) predecessor of EDPB.
+WP29 was set up under the 1995 European Directive as an advisory body.
 It comprised representatives of the supervisory authorities for each EU member state, representatives of the EU institutions and a representative of the European Commission.
-It issued Opinions on matters of common interest involving data protection across the EU but those opinions were advisory and need not be followed by any local DPA.
+It issued opinions on matters of common interest involving data protection across the EU but those opinions were advisory and need not be followed by any local DPA.

-Autoriteit Persoonsgegevens = the Dutch Data Protection Regulator.
-The Autoriteit Persoonsgegevens (AP) replaced the former Dutch Data Protection Regulator, The College Bescherming Persoonsgegevens (CBP), in January 2016.
+Autoriteit Persoonsgegevens = the Dutch DPA.
+The Autoriteit Persoonsgegevens (AP) replaced the former Dutch DPA, The College Bescherming Persoonsgegevens (CBP), in January 2016.

 Biometric Data = Biometric Data has its own definition in GDPR which is “personal data resulting from specific technical processing relating to the physical, physiological or behavioural characteristics of a natural person, which allow or confirm the unique identification of that natural person, such as facial images or dactyloscopic data.”.